 Note: The 8443 port remains open after the Spectrum Connect upgrade, if the previous version was configured to use this port.
 If you install the software package anew, the 8440 port is used.
-You can change the default TCP port at any time by running a script, as explained in "Changing the Spectrum Connect communication port" on page 64.
+You can change the default TCP port at any time by running a script, as explained in "Changing the Spectrum Connect communication port" on page 63.
 Moreover, certain upgrade scenarios, such as using SELinux, may require additional configuration steps, as detailed in "Performing first-time installation of Spectrum Connect" on page 5.

 - Make sure that the 'ibmsc' user can access the /opt/ibm and /var/log/sc folders. - Verify the version of your current Spectrum Connect installation.
-IBM Spectrum Control Base Edition versions released before version 3.0.0 cannot be upgraded to version 3.1.0 or later.
-This includes the IBM Storage Integration Server releases.
-You must first upgrade the earlier release to version 3.0.3 and restart vSphere Web Client.
-Then you can upgrade it to version 3.1.0 or later.